m-milde/design-tokens-manager/DTMC/README.md

 - **Values Not Restoring**: Check that tokens have original values stored
 - **Zoom Issues**: Use reset zoom button or Ctrl+0 shortcut
 - **Mini-map Not Showing**: Press Ctrl+M or click toggle button
+- **Text Not Wrapping**: Check console for text wrapping debug messages
+- **Color Picker Issues**: Verify browser console for color conversion errors
+- **Drag & Drop Not Working**: Ensure you're dragging from the correct area (handle vs content)
+- **Bubble Jumping**: Should be fixed in v4.3, check console for rendering errors

 ### **Browser Compatibility**
 - **Modern Browsers**: Chrome, Firefox, Safari, Edge (latest versions)